MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--collaboration.md

 ## Evolution of this competency

+See the Maturity [Model for Microsoft 365 - Introduction](microsoft365-maturity-model--intro.md) for definitions of the Maturity Model levels.

 From the days of a knowledge management focus - from which much of the current thinking about collaboration has sprung - we have the paradigm of data turning into information, then into knowledge, then into insight, then into wisdom.
 Some organizations were able to move along that path, and others were not.

 With collaboration, we have a similar set of states: